 The guidelines from the American Heart Association and the American College of Cardiology are crystal clear.
-People with diabetes (both type-1 and type-2) should all be on a statin-type cholesterol-lowering medicine!
-There are no exceptions to this recommendation.
-Any physician who strays from the path of prescribing a statin to his or her diabetic patients will presumably be practicing bad medicine.
+Middle-aged people with diabetes (both type 1 and type 2) should be on a statin-type cholesterol-lowering medicine!
+There are no exceptions to this recommendation for patients between 40 and 75, and people older or younger than this may also be candidates for statin therapy.
+Any physician who strays from the path of prescribing a statin to his or her diabetic patients is presumably practicing bad medicine.
+We find this perplexing, given the growing evidence that statins cause diabetes.

-What makes this guideline so intriguing is the growing body of evidence suggesting that statins cause diabetes in a substantial number of people.
-So, the very drug that induces elevated blood sugars is required to treat the cardiovascular risks associated with the development of drug-induced type-2 diabetes.
+So, doctors prescribe the very drug that induces elevated blood sugars.
+Theoretically, this will reduce the cardiovascular risks associated with the development of drug-induced type 2 diabetes.
 Does this seem as odd to you as it does to us?
+We heard from a reader who agrees that this is counterintuitive.

 Do Statins Cause Diabetes?

-Do you doubt that statins cause* diabetes?
-Here is just the latest research on this connection (Dormuth et al, BMJ, online, May 29, 2014).
-Researchers analyzed data on nearly 140,000 patients in Canada, the UK and the U.S. All the individuals had been hospitalized either because of a heart attack, stent placement or some other serious cardiovascular procedure.
+Do you doubt that statins cause diabetes?
+Research on this connection has been building for years (Dormuth et al, BMJ, online, May 29, 2014).
+Investigators analyzed data on nearly 140,000 patients in Canada, the UK and the U.S. All the individuals had been hospitalized either because of a heart attack, stent placement or some other serious cardiovascular procedure.
 Some were given low-potency statins while others were placed on high-potency statins such as rosuvastatin (Crestor) at a dose of 10 mg or greater, atorvastatin (Lipitor) at a dose of 20 mg or higher or simvastatin (Zocor) at a dose of 40 mg or higher.

 “Physicians need to weigh the small increase in benefit against the increase in diabetes risk.”